A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$ \textbf{Consistency-Oriented Post-Processing.} While pre-processing strategies help improve mask alignment across views, they are often susceptible to accumulated errors that degrade segmentation quality.
 To address this, recent methods~\cite{OmniSeg3D,CAGS} have shifted focus to post-processing techniques that refine multi-view predictions after initial lifting.
 For instance, OmniSeg3D~\cite{OmniSeg3D} encodes instance-level semantics into a feature field through hierarchical contrastive learning.
 It then applies a hierarchical clustering algorithm in post-processing to merge and refine the lifted masks, ultimately yielding consistent and coherent 3D instance segmentations across views.
 Similarly, CAGS~\cite{CAGS} leverages instance clustering and semantic matching to associate 3D instances with 2D open-vocabulary priors, thereby enhancing semantic consistency.

 $\bullet$ \textbf{Consistency-Aware End-to-End Learning.} To reduce reliance on heuristic pre- and post-processing, recent works~\cite{SAGA,SA3D-GS,Click-Gaussian,OpenGaussian,CGC,RT-GS2,OpenSplat3D} propose end-to-end learning frameworks that directly construct consistent and distinguishable 3D feature fields.
 SAGA~\cite{SAGA} distills 2D masks into 3D features that introduce a scale-aware contrastive training strategy that distills SAM's segmentation capability into a scale-gated affinity representation, which handles multi-granularity ambiguity.
 SA3D~\cite{SA3D-GS} introduces an iterative refinement strategy that alternates between inverse rendering of 2D masks and cross-view self-prompting, enabling progressively more consistent and accurate object segmentation across multiple views.
 Click-Gaussian~\cite{Click-Gaussian} enables efficient interactive segmentation of 3D Gaussians by incorporating multi-granularity feature fields derived from 2D masks.
 It further introduces Global Feature-guided Learning (GFL) to alleviate inconsistencies across different views.
 Unified-Lift~\cite{Unified-Lift} develops an object-aware lifting pipeline that eliminates the need for additional alignment steps.
 It formulates a codebook-based object representation and aligns object-level semantics with Gaussian features via contrastive learning, leading to improved 3D instance understanding.
 OpenGaussian~\cite{OpenGaussian} focuses on 3D open-vocabulary segmentation by leveraging SAM-predicted masks to supervise 3D instance features.
-It adopts a coarse-to-fine feature discretization strategy via a two-stage codebook and introduces an instance-level 3D–2D association module that bridges Gaussian points with 2D masks and CLIP embeddings. econSG~\cite{econSG} improves zero-shot 3D semantic understanding by projecting refined multi-view language features into a low-dimensional 3D latent space, enabling efficient optimization and consistent semantic field initialization within the 3D Gaussian framework.
-CCL-LGS~\cite{CCL-LGS} aligns SAM-generated masks across views via a zero-shot tracker, extracts semantics with CLIP, and applies contrastive codebook learning to enforce cross-view consistency by promoting intra-class compactness and inter-class separation.
-VoteSplat~\cite{VoteSplat} integrates Hough voting with 3DGS by learning per‑Gaussian 3D offsets whose projections align with SAM‑derived 2D vote maps and are depth‑regularized, so that votes aggregate near object centroids.
-ILGS~\cite{ILGS} mitigates view-inconsistent language embeddings by enforcing cross-view semantic alignment with an identity-aware semantic consistency loss and refining boundaries via progressive mask expansion.
+It adopts a coarse-to-fine feature discretization strategy via a two-stage codebook and introduces an instance-level 3D–2D association module that bridges Gaussian points with 2D masks and CLIP embeddings.
+VoteSplat~\cite{VoteSplat} integrates Hough voting with 3DGS by learning per‑Gaussian 3D offsets whose projections align with SAM‑derived 2D vote maps and are depth‑regularized.